 At birth, the exposure to increased oxygen and a decreasing level of prostaglandins precipitate the closure of the patent ductus arteriosus (PDA), a remnant of fetal circulation, thereby allowing more blood to circulate to the lungs.
 Complete closure typically occurs throughout 2 to 3 weeks.
-If this communication fails to close within the expected period, it can be closed surgically with a PDA ligation.
-This procedure is considered a preferred method over pharmacologic management (usually indomethacin) as the latter can be ineffective, have a poorly tolerated side effect profile, or enable recurrence.
+If the communication fails to close between the descending thoracic aorta and pulmonary artery within the expected period, a left-to-right shunt develops.
+PDA is considered an acyanotic congenital heart defect, and it can be closed surgically with a PDA ligation.
+This procedure is regarded as a preferred method over pharmacologic management (usually indomethacin) as the latter can be ineffective, have a poorly tolerated side effect profile, or enable recurrence.
 The patent foramen ovale (PFO) allows fetal blood to pass from the right to the left atrium and bypass the right ventricle allowing the most oxygenated blood to go to the brain.
-The PFO will start to close with the increase in left atrial pressures and the lack of blood flow will cause involution of the structure but will not completely close until approximately 1 year of age.
-The ductus venosus is a connection from the umbilical vein to the to the inferior vena cava which shunts blood past the liver.
+The PFO will start to close with the increase in left atrial pressures, and the lack of blood flow will cause involution of the structure but will not completely close until approximately one year of age.
+The ductus venosus is a connection from the umbilical vein to the inferior vena cava, which shunts blood past the liver.
 The ductus venosus typically closes within 3 to 7 days after birth as a result of the decrease in circulating prostaglandins.
 If this shunt remains patent, there will be an intrahepatic portosystemic shunt allowing the toxins in the blood to circumvent the liver, which, in turn, will produce an increase in substances like ammonia and uric acid and would necessitate surgical intervention.
-With the closure of the ducts (PDA, PFO) the circulation changes from parallel to series.
+With the closure of the ducts (PDA, PFO), the circulation changes from parallel to series.

-Neonates are born with fetal hemoglobin (HbF) which comprises 70 to 90% of the hemoglobin molecules and remains present in circulation until about 3 months of age when it becomes gradually replaced with adult hemoglobin (HbA).
+Neonates are born with fetal hemoglobin (HbF), which comprises 70 to 90% of the hemoglobin molecules and remains present in circulation until about three months of age when it becomes gradually replaced with adult hemoglobin (HbA).
 HbF has a high affinity for oxygen, causing the oxygen-hemoglobin dissociation curve to shift to the left.
 Therefore, arterial oxygen pressures are lower in the neonate than in the adult.
 The partial pressure of oxygen at which hemoglobin is 50% saturated with bound oxygen is 19mmHg for newborns vs. 27mmHg for adults (see Figure 1).
-2,3-Bisphosphoglyceric acid (2,3 BPG) binds less strongly to fetal hemoglobin also contributing to this left shift.
+2,3-Bisphosphoglyceric acid (2,3 BPG) binds less strongly to fetal hemoglobin, also contributing to this left shift.
 HbF also can also protect the sickling of red blood cells.
 The normal neonatal hemoglobin level is 18 to 20 gm/dL.
-Due to the immature liver in the newborn, there is a deficiency of vitamin K clotting factors (II, VII, IX & X) for the first few months of life.
+Due to the immature liver in the newborn, vitamin K clotting factors are deficient (II, VII, IX & X) for the first few months of life.
 Vitamin K is administered in the delivery room to prevent hemorrhagic disease of the newborn.

 Central Nervous System

 Neonates have an increased body surface area to weight ratio subjecting them to losing body heat more readily.
 They have a poor compensatory mechanism to prevent heat loss as they are unable to shiver or utilize vasoconstrictive mechanisms.
-They are born with brown fat which allows non-shivering thermogenesis, an oxygen-consuming process.
-Hypothermia should be avoided in newborns as it induces a stress response which causes a cascade of events to occur, including increased oxygen demand, pulmonary vasoconstriction, metabolic acidosis with peripheral vasoconstriction, and tissue hypoxia.
-There is a surge of thyroid stimulation hormone (TSH) immediately after birth causing an increase in the release of T4 and T3.
+They are born with brown fat, which allows non-shivering thermogenesis, an oxygen-consuming process.
+Hypothermia should be avoided in newborns as it induces a stress response, which causes a cascade of events to occur, including increased oxygen demand, pulmonary vasoconstriction, metabolic acidosis with peripheral vasoconstriction, and tissue hypoxia.
+Diabetes mellitus is one of the most common pre-existing medical conditions associated with an increased risk of pregnancy complications and adverse birth outcomes.
+Maternal type I diabetes is associated with fetal growth restrictions and small-for-gestational-age pregnancies.
+Maternal type II diabetes is associated with insulin resistance in which increased levels of glucose to the fetus can result in fetal macrosomia.
+There is a surge of thyroid stimulation hormone (TSH) immediately after birth, causing an increase in the release of T4 and T3.
 The presence of TSH is essential for the development of appropriate neurologic function and growth in the newborn.
-Thyroid function is part of the newborn screen and deficiencies are addressed with supplementation.
+Thyroid function is part of the newborn screen, and the clinician can address deficiencies with supplementation.

 Gastrointestinal / Hepatic System